 One of the Public Policy Institute’s strengths is the ability to get the right people at the table.
 Our coalitions and programs with a focus on convening include: Milwaukee County Substance Abuse Prevention Coalition, City of Milwaukee Tobacco-Free Alliance, Milwaukee Brighter Futures Initiative, the 53206 Drug-Free Communities Project, the Southeast Wisconsin Region of the Alliance for Wisconsin Youth, and Conversations with Policy Leaders.

 Helping Community-Based Agencies Impact Poverty Through Prevention Work & Promoting Achievement

 Local organizations can do more to prevent and reduce the harm of poverty with evidence-based programming and the right support.
 The Public Policy Institute receives funding to coordinate processes of strategically distributing grant awards to local programs related to the funding source’s goal.
 When we grant funds to community-based agencies to impact specific needs, the award is accompanied by training and technical assistance to boost the agencies’ effectiveness and organizational capacity.
-In addition, comprehensive program evaluation includes a shared database for monitoring, as well as regular site visits.
+In addition, customized program evaluation support and regular monitoring site visits are included.
 Learn more about our prevention work here.

 Internships & Fellowships